diannedejesus/update_contacts/readme.md

 ## Bugs and Issues
 - EWS Restriction filter not working
 - EWS Selecting only needed properties not clear when mutiple are needed
+- check for additional text when fields are blank
+    - displaying address
+    - adding address to db

 <!-- NOTES
 ### Initial loading of information